Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tr "AC" "Ze" to replace all characters A and c from input to Z and e respectively.

 Use `tr -d [cC] to create a script that removes all letters c and C from input

+Use `rev` to write a script that reverse its iput.